Am I Eligible To Refinance My Investment Loan?

 That’s because you can’t claim a tax deduction on principal payments on an investment loan.

-Fixed your interest rate is not generally a good idea if you:
+Fixing your interest rate is not generally a good idea if:

 - You want to make extra repayments on your investment loan to maximise your capital position.